MakeItBack/Trello-Delete-App/README.md

 **A web app that allows you to quickly and easily delete multiple Trello boards in one step.**<br>

+Notes:
+- As a safety feature, starred boards cannot be deleted (unstar in Trello first)

 To get this working for yourself:

 -  Clone the repo to your local machine.